nuric/vscode-latex-docker-template/README.md

-# vscode-latex-template
+# vscode-latex-docker-template

-A minimal VS Code LaTex template using Docker.
+A minimal VS Code LaTex template using Docker containers to compile.
 It contains the configuration to get VS Code up and running for LaTex with Docker.
 Some of the configured features include:

 - GitHub Action to compile on push and have the PDF ready as an artifact.
 - Install the essential extensions using `.vscode/extensions.json` for LaTex and spell checking.